The following are the Oklahoma veterans’ benefits programs for education, healthcare, housing and employment.

 Education Benefits for Veterans in Oklahoma

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Oklahoma veterans’ benefits programs for education in 2018 and 2019.
+The following are the Oklahoma veterans’ benefits programs for education.

 Oklahoma National Guard Scholarship

 The National Guard State Tuition Waiver Program (STW) entitles eligible members of the Oklahoma Army and Air National Guard who are attending two or four year accredited institutions of higher learning within the State of Oklahoma to the following benefit.

 This benefit will waive the resident tuition of satisfactory participating Oklahoma National Guard members who are Oklahoma residents.

 The resident tuition waiver can waive up to eighteen (18) credit hours per semester per institution.
 The recipient must be pursuing an associate’s or bachelor’s degree and be enrolled in a minimum of three (3) hours to receive the waiver.